 Use regular unleaded gasoline rated at 87 octane or higher.
-At a minimum, it should meet specifications ASTM D4814 in the United States and CGSB 3.5-M93 in Canada.
-Improved gasoline specifications have been developed by the American Automobile Manufacturers Association (AAMA) for better vehicle performance and engine protection.
-Gasolines meeting the AAMA specification could provide improved driveability and emission control system protection compared to other gasolines.
+It is recommended that the gasoline meet specifications which have been developed by the American Automobile Manufacturers Association (AAMA) and endorsed by the Canadian Motor Vehicle Manufacturers Association for better vehicle performance and engine protection.
+Gasolines meeting the AAMA specification could provide improved driveability and emission control system performance compared to other gasolines.